solyarisoftware/Highlight.vim/README.md

 in all commands below you can just pass the color also as a number, by example: `color18` could be referred also as `18`

+### `:HighlightLabelColor label color`

+Assign a label (alias) name to a color name.
+That's useful when you want to assign logical classes (labels) to the same color, for a visual "unification", by example:

+    :HighlightLabelColor verb color55
+    :HighlightText go verb
+    :HighlightText went verb
+    :HighlightText come verb
+    :HighlightText came verb

 ### `:HighlightScript script_file`

 Execute all Highlight* commands in specified script file.